Who is Liable in a Bicycle or Car Accident

-If you are a bicycle rider in California, you know how dangerous it can be sharing the road with other drivers, especially on crowded streets.
-Unfortunately, many bicycle accidents occur because someone wasn’t observing the rules of the road.
-Bicycle accidents can result in devastating injuries for bike riders because they do not have the same protection as someone driving a car.
+If you are a bicycle rider in California, you know how dangerous it can be to share the road with other drivers, especially on crowded streets.
+Unfortunately, many bicycle accidents and car accidents occur because someone wasn’t observing the rules of the road.
+Bike accidents can result in devastating injuries for bike riders because they do not have the same protection as someone driving a car.
 Even at low speeds, the impact from an accident can end up being fatal for the bike rider.

 If you have been involved in a bicycle accident with a motor vehicle, you need to consult with an attorney to get help determining which party is at fault.
 Although you can sue to recover financial compensation for your accident damages, you will need to prove the other driver was negligent and caused the wreck.
 This can be a difficult and complex process, which is why you should talk to a lawyer about all of your options under the law.